checkedc/checkedc-clang/clang/docs/checkedc/verification-with-seahorn.md

 * For each argument:
     1. The function is not called with a non-NULL value for the pointers
     2. The bounds lengths on argument pointers are non-negative
-* Function calls within the unckecked body:
+* Function calls within the unchecked body:
     1. Functions that are being called have bounds-safe interface as well

 For example, for this bounds information: `int *a : count(n)`, we will have: `assume(a != NULL); assume(n >= 0);`.
 The assumption on function calls having bounds-safe interface is needed to be able to have enough bounds information to propagate over the pointer assignments.

 ## Installing Seahorn

-The following steps are quick listing for installing seahorn.
+The following steps are quick listing for installing Seahorn.
 For more detailed instructions please refer to Seahorn [github page](https://github.com/seahorn/seahorn).

 1. `git clone https://github.com/seahorn/seahorn.git`
 2. `cd seahorn; mkdir build; cd build`